Scott Abels is the author of the chapbooks Nebraska Fantastic (Beard of Bees) and A State of the Union Speech (Beard of Bees).

-Mary Stone Dockery is the author of the chapbooks Aching Buttons, Blink Finch, and The Dopamine Letters (Hyacinth Girl Press) and Honey and Bandages (co-written with Katie Longofono, forthcoming from Folded Word Press).
+Mary Stone Dockery is the author of the chapbooks Aching Buttons, Blink Finch, and The Dopamine Letters (Hyacinth Girl Press) and Honey and Bandages (co-written with Katie Longofono, Folded Word Press).
 She coordinates the First Thursday Poetry Reading Series in St. Joseph, MO, where she also teaches English and co-edits Stone Highway Review.

 Meg Eden is the author of the chapbooks Your Son (NFSPS), Rotary Phones and Facebook (Dancing Girl Press), The Girl Who Came Back (Red Bird Chapbooks), and A Week With Beijing (NEON).

 Nathan Elias is the author of the novelette A Myriad of Roads That Lead to Here and the chapbook Glass City Blues: Poems.
 He holds an MFA in Creative Writing from Antioch University Los Angeles and has served as Fiction, Art, and Flash Fiction editor on the literary journal Lunch Ticket.
 He has taught a variety of creative writing classes, including fiction, poetry, and screenwriting.
 He is currently working on a novel. www.Nathan-Elias.com

 Dennis Etzel, Jr. is the author of the chapbook The Sum of Two Mothers.